Zaila McCalla: Legal career

 McCalla was called to the bar on 27 September 1976.
 She served as a Deputy Clerk of Court from October 1976 to November 1977, and as a Clerk of Court from November 1977 to July 1980.
 On 1 July 1980, she joined the Department of Public Prosecutions as a Crown Counsel.
 In 1985, she served as acting Assistant Director of Public Prosecutions.

+On 1 January 2020, she was appointed a selected commissioner to serve on the Electoral Commission of Jamaica.

 Judiciary

 In August 1985, McCalla was appointed a Resident Magistrate.
 She was promoted to Senior Resident Magistrate in 1996.
 From 1993 to 1996, she was also an acting Master in Chambers of the Supreme Court.
 In August 1996, she became a Master in Chambers, serving from 1996 to 1997.

 On 7 July 1997, McCalla was appointed a Puisne Judge of the Supreme Court.
 She stood down from that appointment on 10 April 2006, when she was appointed a Judge of Appeal.
 In 2006, she was also an Acting Judge of the Grand Court of the Cayman Islands.

 On 27 June 2007, McCalla was appointed the Chief Justice of Jamaica.
 As such, she is Jamaica's most senior judge and head of its judiciary.
 She is the first woman to hold that appointment.
+She was succeeded as chief justice by Bryan Sykes in March 2018.